pyodide/pyodide-blog/content/posts/jspi.md

 `overwritesVictimsStack()` function that allocates on the stack after `allocateOnStackAndSleep()` exits and before `victim()` resumes would then overwrite victim's stack space.

+This happens because `emcc` implements the C stack using a combination of the native WebAssembly stack (managed by the WebAssembly VM) and a shadow stack in linear memory (which the WebAssembly VM knows nothing about).
+When doing stack switching, the WebAssembly VM only handles the native stack.
+Unless we  handle the shadow stack ourselves, it will go out of sync.

 These other two functions look as follows:
 ```C